MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) To give a user access to only one table in a project, you must configure access through your application.

 **Memorize:** `B) To give a user access to only one table in a project, grant the user the Bigtable Editor role for that table.`

-**Quick reason:** To give a user access to only one table in a project, grant the user the Bigtable Editor role for that table.

 <details>
 <summary>Full explanation</summary>